Ylgr/new-whyelsetheyare-blog/source/_posts/open-the-world-of-blockchain-development-chapter-1-how-blockchain-works-technically.md

 ## How data are stored

 Let's talk about how a database works.
-It store some kind of value and you can read, create, update or delete a record inside if you have permission.
-When you read, it doesn't affect the value inside but if you want to create, update or delete a record, you need to do a transaction to change it.
+It stores some kind of value that you can read, create, update or delete a record inside if you have permission.
+When you read the record, it doesn't affect the value inside but if you want to create, update or delete a record, you need to do a transaction to change it.
 How Blockchain stores data in the same way, but more specifically as a record called state and transactions are stored as a log in the Block.
 Like this:

 ![](https://ethereum.org/static/85d784391401f89209d3bcc51e0ea677/302a4/tx-block.png)